8.5 Developing cultural and creative competences

 Acquiring cultural and creative competences through education and training

-TheMinistry of Education guarantees all pupils of all levels access to Italian culture and artistic heritage through the promotion of theoretical and practical activities, as well as with workshops, linked to the themes of creativity through the three-year adoption of an Arts Plan (See8.2).
+The Ministry of Education and Merit guarantees all pupils of all levels access to Italian culture and artistic heritage through the promotion of theoretical and practical activities, as well as with workshops, linked to the themes of creativity through the three-year adoption of an Arts Plan (See 8.2).
 Schools include in their three-year educational offer plans (PTOF) courses of study as well as the production and use of the arts in the following areas:

 music-dance: historical-critical knowledge, practice and conscious use of instrumental music, song and dance

 theatre-performance: historical-critical knowledge, practice and conscious use of the art of theatre, cinema or other forms of entertainment

 artistic-visual: historical-critical knowledge, practice and conscious use of painting, sculpture, graphics, decorative arts, design, artistic craftsmanship and Italian creative productions

 linguistic-creative: strengthening of logical-linguistic and argumentative skills, knowledge and practice of creative writing, poetry and other forms of expression of the Italian language, its classical roots, languages and dialects spoken in Italy.

-Music Committee: the National Committee for the practical learning of music for all students has the tasks of supporting, coordinating, monitoring and proposing towards the central administration to define cultural and didactic contents as well as creating training courses focused on the development of musical practice in school, while also valorising its aesthetic and historical aspects.
+Music Committee: the National Committee for the practical learning of music for all students has the tasks of supporting, coordinating, monitoring and proposing towards the central administration to define cultural and didactic contents as well as create training courses focused on the development of musical practice in school, while also valorising its aesthetic and historical aspects.

-Cinema for school: the National Cinema Plan for Schoolsaims to promote the teaching of cinematographic and audio-visual language in the classroom and has provided for the issuance of several calls addressed to institutions, foundations, associations and schools of all levels to support and promote the study and use of cinema and audio-visual language at school.
-The calls have seen the participation of thousands of educational institutions, trade associations, universities and research centres, public and private agencies.
-Due to the pandemic the plan for 2019-2020 has been prolonged to 2021 and, despite the difficulties, it managed to involve 220 thousand students, 10 thousand teachers, more than 54 thousand hours of education, labs, activities, which are great numbers but still far from the majority of Italian students.
-For this reason, there is the plan to invest even more funds for 2021-2022, going from 30 to 54 million.
-Thecinemaperlascuola.itweb platform was also created, becoming a national reference point for cinema education and showing all the updates regarding the different projects and activities implemented within the plan.
+Cinema for school: the National Cinema Plan for Schools aims to promote the teaching of cinematographic and audio-visual language in the classroom and has provided for the issuance of several calls addressed to institutions, foundations, associations and schools of all levels to support and promote the study and use of cinema and audio-visual language at school.
+The calls have seen the participation of thousands of educational institutions, trade associations, universities and research centres, public and private agencies, for a total of 497 projects funded for the 2018/2019 school year and over 1000 projects presented for the school year 2019/2020.
+The cinemaperlascuola.itweb platform was also created, with it being a national reference point for cinema education.

-Theatre and teaching: The Ministry of Education has launched a path of promotion, support and valorisation of theatre in schools, intending theatre as a transversal pedagogical tool capable of profoundly affecting the growth of the person in their cognitive and emotional entirety.
+Theatre and teaching: The then Ministry of Education launched in 2016 a path of promotion, support and valorisation of theatre in schools, intending theatre as a transversal pedagogical tool capable of profoundly affecting the growth of the person in their cognitive and emotional entirety.
 With the Strategic Indications for the didactic use of theatrical activities for the school year 2016/2017, theatrical activity definitively abandons being an additional extracurricular offer and becomes a complementary didactic choice and becomes part of the didactic offer of Italian schools.

-The issue of the acquisition and development of transversal skills in young people has become central in Italy with the reform of “La Buona Scuola” Law 107/2015 (See chapter6, paragraph8.4) and has been further strengthened withDecree 774/2019of the Ministry of Education with which the Guidelines on the paths for transversal skills and orientation (PCTO) were defined, in line with the European guidelines and, in particular, with the Recommendation of the Council of the European Union of 22 May 2018 (2018/C –189/01) relating to “key competences for lifelong learning”.
+The issue of the acquisition and development of transversal skills in young people has become central in Italy with the reform of “La Buona Scuola” Law 107/2015 (See chapter 6) and has been further strengthened with Decree 774/2019 of the Ministry of Education with which the Guidelines on the paths for transversal skills and orientation (the already mentioned PCTO) were defined, in line with the European guidelines and, in particular, with the Recommendation of the Council of the European Union of 22 May 2018 (2018/C –189/01) relating to “key competences for lifelong learning”.

 Specialised training for professionals in the education, culture and youth fields

 Regarding the skills related to the use of technologies for the development of digital creativity and the creation of laboratory environments dedicated to art and creativity, the Plan provides training courses for teachers, managers, technical-administrative staff and digital animators (teachers who have a strategic role in the dissemination of innovation at school) on:

-The Foundation School of Cultural Heritage and Activities, established by MIC, was founded with the mission of valorising professionals working in the care and management of cultural heritage and activities, with it representing a training and research model of excellence of international standards in the areas of the protection, management and promotion of cultural heritage.
+The Foundation School of Cultural Heritage and Activities, established by the former MiBACT, was founded with the mission of valorising professionals working in the care and management of cultural heritage and activities, with it representing a training and research model of excellence of international standards in the areas of the protection, management and promotion of cultural heritage.
 The foundation has the “The School of Heritage” course which issues the title of High Specialization Diploma and Research in Cultural Heritage, corresponding to 150 ECTS (European Credit Transfer and Accumulation System) credits, valid and recognized within the European area.
 It also manages the International School of Cultural Heritage, a permanent laboratory dedicated to foreign professionals involved in the management of cultural heritage.

 Providing quality access to creative environments

-The main initiatives aimed at supporting, promoting and valorising youth talent and creativity in Italy are implemented at a national level by theDepartment of Youth Policies and Universal Civic Service,MIC and theMinistry of Educationthrough national and European funds, with the latter destined to the less developed southern regions.
+The main initiatives aimed at supporting, promoting and valorising youth talent and creativity in Italy are implemented at a national level by the Department of Youth Policies and Universal Civic Service, MiC and the Ministry of Education and Merit through national and European funds, with the latter destined to the less developed southern regions.

-The Department of Youth Policies and Universal Civic Service, through the Fund for Youth Policies (See8.1), has financed and finances measures designed to promote the development of young talents and creativity through thememorandum of agreement of August 4 2021 (https://www.politichegiovanili.gov.it/media/5ytnerzc/intesa-104-cu-del-4-agosto-2021.pdff)
+The Department of Youth Policies and Universal Civic Service, through the Fund for Youth Policies (See 8.1), finances measures designed to promote the development of young talents and creativity.
+The project proposals of 33 beneficiaries are now underway.

-- “Giovani per la valorizzazione dei beni pubblici 2018”, (See1.7) measure aimed at promoting private social projects aimed at young people in the territories of the «less developed regions (Calabria, Campania, Puglia, Sicily, Basilicata) aimed at both social inclusion and personal growth, promoting employability, activation, integration, inclusion and social innovation policies to be understood as a transformation technological economic management of services, spaces and public assets».
+- “Giovani per la valorizzazione dei beni pubblici”, measure aimed at promoting private social projects aimed at young people in the territories of the «less developed regions (Calabria, Campania, Puglia, Sicily, Basilicata) aimed at both social inclusion and personal growth, promoting employability, activation, integration, inclusion and social innovation policies to be understood as a transformation technological economic management of services, spaces and public assets».
 The measure, which is part of the Piano di Azione e Coesione (PAC), was already adopted in 2013 with the funding of 507 beneficiaries and saw a refinancing in 2018 with a new public notice that approved 35 projects currently underway.

-The Directorate General for Contemporary Creativity (DGCC) of the MIC carries out actions to promote and valorise contemporary art at an international level by encouraging the participation of young emerging artists through projects and awards created in collaboration with Italian cultural institutes.
-Among the important initiatives, there is theItalianCouncil, an international call to promote the production and dissemination of contemporary Italian creation in the field of visual arts, funding projects that involve the participation of artists in international events or that provide residencies abroad for artists, curators and critics or aimed at the realization of monographic exhibitions at foreign cultural institutions or editorial projects dedicated to Italian contemporary art.
+The Directorate General for Contemporary Creativity (DGCC) of the MiC carries out actions to promote and valorise contemporary art at international level by encouraging the participation of young emerging artists through projects and prizes created in collaboration with Italian cultural institutes.
+Among the important initiatives, there is Italian Council, an international call to promote the production and dissemination of contemporary Italian creation in the field of visual arts, funding projects that involve the participation of artists in international events or that provide residencies abroad for artists, curators and critics or aimed at the realization of monographic exhibitions at foreign cultural institutions or editorial projects dedicated to Italian contemporary art.